JofreDev/reactive_programming-handler-router_function-web_flux-/README.md

 **************************************
 **************************************

+> [!NOTE]
-- ## Microservice  **webflux api-rest**
+> ## 1.
+Microservice  **webflux api-rest**
-> ### WebFlux API-REST

 The **WebFlux API-REST** microservice has been developed in Java using reactive programming, implementing the WebFlux framework to optimize performance and responsiveness.
 This service is designed to operate in an inherently reactive manner, leveraging **handlers** and **functional endpoints** with **ServerResponse** to handle requests efficiently.

 >## Key Concepts

-### Handlers
+>### Handlers
-In WebFlux, handlers are components that manage incoming HTTP requests.
+>In WebFlux, handlers are components that manage incoming HTTP requests.
 They act as controllers that process the request, interact with the model, and return a response.

-### Functional Endpoints
+>### Functional Endpoints
-Functional endpoints provide a declarative and concise way to define routes and handle requests in WebFlux.
+>Functional endpoints provide a declarative and concise way to define routes and handle requests in WebFlux.
 Instead of using annotated controllers, routes and their corresponding handlers are defined functionally, improving code clarity and maintainability.

-### ServerResponse
+>### ServerResponse
-`ServerResponse` is a WebFlux class used to construct and return HTTP responses reactively.
+>`ServerResponse` is a WebFlux class used to construct and return HTTP responses reactively.
 It allows the structure and content of the response to be defined in a non-blocking manner, adhering to the reactive paradigm.

-### Error Handling
+>### Error Handling
-Error handling in WebFlux involves capturing and processing exceptions reactively.
+>Error handling in WebFlux involves capturing and processing exceptions reactively.
 This ensures that failed operations are appropriately managed, providing meaningful responses and avoiding blocks in the data flow.

+> [!IMPORTANT]
 > ## Microservice Capabilities

-The microservice exposes a set of CRUD (Create, Read, Update, and Delete) operations for both products and categories.
+> The microservice exposes a set of CRUD (Create, Read, Update, and Delete) operations for both products and categories.
 The specific functionalities exposed are:

-1. **Create a product**
+> 1. **Create a product**
-2. **Edit an existing product**
+> 2. **Edit an existing product**
-3. **Delete a product**
+> 3. **Delete a product**
-4. **Create a product with an attached photo**
+> 4. **Create a product with an attached photo**

 ## Reactive Approach and Error Handling